tomkob9999/calcu_machine/README.md

 ## Calculu Machine

-The library finds derivatives (total and partial) from multivariate system of equations, add the total derivatives in the system and then solve from given known values
+The library finds total derivatives (also partials as by-products) from multivariate system of equations of no derivatives.
+Then it generates the new system of equations made of differential equations, and solve them from given inputs.